OhGreat/data_compression_ADM/README.md

 ### Implementing new methods
 All encoders/decoders can be found under the `src/solvers` directory.
 A template of the structure can be found in the *ExampleEncoderDecoder.py* file.
-In general the rules that each new method needs to follow to work properly are the following:
+Each new method needs to meet the following requirements to work properly:
 - *self.name* and *self.extension* values must be defined.
 - *encode* and *decode* methods must be defined.
 - the *decode* method must return the plain decoded text, while *encode* should return 0.

-Once a new solver has been implemented, it can be added in line 16 of the *src/main.py* file to be usable.
+Once a new solver has been implemented, it can be imported and added in line 19 of the *src/main.py* file to be usable.
+For the experimenter file just import it in the beginning of the file.